MTH95 Intermediate Algebra

 - Course Specific Requirements:

 - Required Text(available at the bookstore).: Intermediate Algebra with Applications and Visualization-Third edition along with student's solution manual (PCC edition-Custom Published text) by Rockswold & Krieger.
-For this course, you will BE REQUIRED to use WeBWorK, which is a FREE, password protected website via which you submit weekly online homework.
-Information about how to log in and use WeBWorK will be provided for you on the first day of the term.
+For this course, you will BE REQUIRED to use WeBWorK, a FREE, password protected website via which you submit weekly online homework.
+Information about how to log in and use WeBWorK will be provided to you on the first day of the term.
 Please note WeBWorK is NOT same as MyMathLab (MML).
 This course will not use MML.
 If you specifically want to take an online math 95 that requires and uses MML, then please register into a different section that uses MML.
 WeBWorK is FREE and so you may buy a used textbook without worrying about the MML access code.
 WeBWorK differs from MML in many ways.
 Firstly WeBWorK does not have help features built into each math problem.
 Instead on WeBWorK, you get direct and individualized help from me when you email me directly from WeBWorK showing me your work on the problem and then I send a reply to your PCC email.

 Online environment: Online math class works best for independent learners who are willing and able to read the textbook and online lectures and learn successfully and have the technical skills necessary to complete the online assignments .
 If you learn better from hearing an instructor (rather than reading a message conveying the same information) and/or from a face-to-face interaction and/or from one-on-one in-person help, then an on-campus class might be a better fit for you.
 Most students can expect to spend at least 15 hours each week on reading the assigned sections from the textbook, online lectures, completing the online WeBWorK assignments and D2L worksheets.
 This online course is NOT self-paced.
 See below for details

 Organization of the course: The course materials and assignments for this class are organized by weeks.
 Each online week begins on a Monday and ends on the following Sunday.
 The course calendar (available online on the first day of classes) contains the list of textbook sections and topics that you are expected to learn each week and also the assignments due each week.
-Each week, there will be TWO assignments to turn in: WeBWorK online assignments and also weekly worksheet submitted in D2L.
+Each week, there will be TWO assignments to turn in: WeBWorK online assignments and also a weekly worksheet submitted in D2L.
 The weekly worksheet is a handout with several math questions which you will complete by showing all your work.
 Most students handwrite their work, take a clear readable digital picture and upload an image into D2L.
 Some students like to scan their work and yet some others like to type their solutions using an equation editor (for math symbols) then upload the document into the online class.

 - Web Technical Requirements: